Hebron Christian College: History

 In February 1998, the school board's application for a roll increase to 320 students was granted.

 The buildings were developed to accommodate this growth.

 The school has applied for integration with the state-funded education system several times.
 This application has been denied by the Minister of Education, who was Chris Carter at the time.

 In 2011 Allan Ross Randall, a former teacher at the school, was jailed for two years for sexual touching of eleven students between 2007 and 2011.

+In May 2017, the Hebron Board entered a Memorandum of Understanding with Elim Christian Proprietors Trust that aims to see Hebron Christian College become an Integrated Elim school from the commencement of the 2018 school year.

-The school officially closed in December 2017.
+The school officially closed in December 2017 and began operating as Elim Christian College Mt Albert.